Trendline Synthesis - a new music synthesis technique

 The package can be downloaded as a zipped file from the link below.
 Having opened it, the file named Trendline-Software-Distro1.pdf should be read as the instruction manual for the package.

 Trendline Synthesis is an example of spectral envelope processing in which the envelopes are of the simplest form possible - straight lines.
 Formally, the envelope is represented in piecewise linear fashion.
 It has been found that only two trendlines are required to characterise the harmonic amplitude envelopes of most, if not all, organ pipe spectra in the four categories of diapasons (or principals), strings, flutes and reeds.
 This means that no more than four parameters are required to define any organ tone synthetically, regardless of how many harmonics it contains, because a straight line is specified by two numbers.
 The harmonic amplitudes in the synthetic spectrum lie on the trendlines, therefore it is trivially easy to compute a complete synthetic spectrum, and this can be transformed into the time domain by applying additive synthesis (the real discrete inverse Fourier transform).
-It has been found that a very wide range of prototype organ tone colours can be generated in this way, that is by varying only a few parameters rather than attempting to create a complete spectrum each time by laboriously specifying the amplitude of each harmonic.
+It has been found that a very wide range of prototype organ tone colours can be generated in this way, that is by varying only a few parameters rather than attempting to create a complete spectrum each time by laboriously specifying the amplitude of each harmonic, or by attempting to modify the large number of parameters involved in physical modelling.
 A computer design tool has been developed to test these ideas which generates wave samples for importing directly into a sound sampler.

 It is only possible to use a piecewise linear approximation to the spectral envelopes of organ pipe sounds when the spectra are mapped into a log-log domain having logarithmic axes for both amplitude and frequency.
 Otherwise the trendlines become curved, requiring higher-order polynomials or other nonlinear functions to represent the approximated envelopes.
 It is not known why this happy simplification occurs, but it might be related to the fact that the ear and brain also process amplitude and frequency logarithmically.
 This might have evolved in response to natural music-like sounds arising in the environment, such as within the vocal tracts of animals and humans.
 Independently of such speculation however, this article has shown unequivocally that the simple straight line representation of spectra at the heart of Trendline Synthesis is capable of producing results which satisfy the ear, therefore there might nevertheless be implications here for the neural mechanisms of musical perception.
 Perception involves pattern recognition, the process of identifying incoming audio information by assigning it to one of a variety of classes such as the type of musical instrument or organ pipe which generated it.
 Machine recognition in artificial intelligence often employs piecewise linear feature extraction or classification (such as the nearest neighbour classifier), and there is no a priori reason in principle why brains should not employ similar mechanisms.